matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/8 Risk Management.md

 ## Project Risk
 ### Definition
-* Are related to the Management and Control of the project
+* Are related to the Management & Control of the project
 * If project risks occur, this may have a negative effect on:
   * Project Schedule
   * Budget